 The Family Medicine Clerkship, directed by Dr. Deborah Erlich, is a six-week rotation that offers students the unique opportunity to experience a diversity of patients and patient presentations that will help them prepare for whatever field of medicine they eventually choose.

 Students spend four days each week with their preceptors and one day each week back at Tufts for interactive didactic case discussions based on characters from four standardized families of differing cultural backgrounds.
-The didactic case discussions explore a variety of cases pertaining to the members of these families and help students understand how the philosophies of family medicine promote excellent patient care.
+The didactic case discussions explore a variety of bio-psycho-social issues pertaining to the members of these families and help students understand how the philosophies of family medicine promote excellent patient care.

 The Family Medicine Clerkship has been the top ranked clerkship at Tufts for the last decade.